flutter/website/debugging.md

 some context information to help with tracking down the source of the problem.

-To turn off checked mode, and use release mode, run your application using `flutter run --no-checked`.
+To turn off debug mode, and use release mode, run your application using `flutter run --release`.
+This also turns off the Observatory debugger.
+An in-between mode that turns off all the debugging aids _except_ the Observatory, known as "profile mode", is available also, using `--profile` instead of `--release`.

 ## Dumping the application state